 What is Managerial Accounting?

-Managerial accounting (also known as cost accounting or management accounting) is a branch of accounting that is concerned with the identification, measurement, analysis, and interpretation of accounting information so that it can be used to help managers to make necessary decisions to efficiently manage a company’s operations.
+Managerial accounting (also known as cost accounting or management accounting) is a branch of accounting that is concerned with the identification, measurement, analysis, and interpretation of accounting information so that it can be used to help managers make informed operational decisions.

-Unlike financial accounting, which is primarily concentrated on the correct organization and reporting of the company’s financial transactions to outsiders (e.g., investors, lenders), managerial accounting is focused on internal decision-making.
+Unlike financial accounting, which is primarily concentrated on the coordination and reporting of the company’s financial transactions to outsiders (e.g., investors, lenders), managerial accounting is focused on internal reporting to aid decision-making.

 Managerial accountants need to analyze various events and operational metrics in order to translate data into useful information that can be leveraged by the company’s management in their decision-making process.
 They aim to provide detailed information regarding the company’s operations by analyzing each individual line of products, operating activity, facility, etc.

 Techniques in Managerial Accounting

 In order to achieve its goals, managerial accounting relies on a variety of different techniques, including the following:

 1. Margin analysis

-Margin analysis is primarily concerned with the incremental benefits of increased production.
+Margin analysis is primarily concerned with the incremental benefits of optimizing production.
 Margin analysis is one of the most fundamental and essential techniques in managerial accounting.
 It includes the calculation of the breakeven point that determines the optimal sales mix for the company’s products.

 2. Constraint analysis

-The analysis of the production lines of a business identify principal bottlenecks, the inefficiencies created by these bottlenecks, and their impact on the company’s ability to generate revenues and profits.
+The analysis of the production lines of a business identifies principal bottlenecks, the inefficiencies created by these bottlenecks, and their impact on the company’s ability to generate revenues and profits.

 3. Capital budgeting